 The Borough fosters clean air initiatives to make sure air quality remains high to maintain the overall health of Borough residents.
 One way to help reduce carbon air pollutants is to ride-share.
 Ride-sharing allows residents to come together and carpool to work to save both money and the negative impacts CO2 has on the environment.
 To find people near you who ride-share, visit Commute Info and click the “Register your carpool today!” button on the right side of the page.

 The Borough, along with the Conservancy, worked with Carnegie Melon University to have RAMP air-pollutant sensors installed at the Fire Hall.
 Click here for more information about the program.
 The sensors were here for a limited time, and they documented the air quality (2018-2019) in the Borough.
 Please click the links below to see the reports:

 February RAMP Report

 The Borough also complies with Pennsylvania’s state no-idling law for cars and enforces it throughout the Borough; Police are also trained in cycling laws and regulations to enforce proper biking.
 Allegheny County burn regulations are also enforced.
 Hauling services, like Waste Management, also have green initiative goals.
 Bradford Woods supports education on reducing air pollution and carbon emissions.
 Information on the causes, effects, and ways to stop air pollution can be found here.

-The Borough of Bradford Woods is also committed to reducing as much pollution and waste as possible.
+The Borough of Bradford Woods is committed to reducing as much pollution and waste as possible.
 Municipal buildings all have recycling programs to reduce unnecessary amounts of trash being sent to landfills.
-The Borough also assists with volunteer clean-up days to reduce the amount of trash buildup in the Borough.
+The Borough also assists with volunteer clean-up days to reduce the amount of trash buildup in our beautiful outdoor spaces.